harrycresswell/cu/content/getting-started/_type-and-space.md

 ```

 > [!TIP] Customising the prefix
-> Note, if you change the custom property prefix in the generator, you will need to update the `--font-size-*` properties inside `_theme.scss`.
+> If you change the custom property prefix in the generator from `step` to something else, then make sure to update the values of the `--font-size-*` properties inside `_theme.scss` to your new prefix.

 It’s generally advised against using these [primitive type tokens](#primitive-vs-semantic-tokens) directly in your styles.
 Instead, work with the semantic `--font-size-*` tokens that make use of these primitives.
 You can find theme inside `scss/abstracts/_theme.scss`.